lardbit/nefarious/README.md

 ###### Transmission settings

-Configure your transmission host, port, username and password, and download directories.
+Configure your transmission host, port, username and password, and download sub-directories.
 Nefarious will save TV and Movies in individual sub-folders of your configured Transmission download path.

 If you're using the built-in transmission in the `docker-compose.yml`, then make sure to enter `transmission` as the host since it's in the same docker network stack.

-Also, there is no default transmission user/pass, so leave those blank.
-Feel free to edit the `transmission-settings.json` beforehand following the [official settings](https://github.com/transmission/transmission/wiki/Editing-Configuration-Files).
+There is no default transmission user/pass, so leave those blank if you didn't manually set those.

 ## Troubleshooting